About ECHO OEM

 Who is ECHO OEM for?

 ECHO OEM is for Ontario primary health-care providers who want to learn about best practices in occupational and environmental medicine to better support their patients in recovery and return to work or stay at work.
-Types of primary care providers include family physicians, physician assistants, nurse practitioners, registered nurses, psychologists, chiropractors, physical and occupational therapists, and more—any frontline health-care provider who treats patients with work-related injuries and illnesses.
+Health-care providers that can benefit from the program include family physicians, physician assistants, nurse practitioners, registered nurses, psychologists, chiropractors, physical and occupational therapists, and more—any frontline health-care provider who treats patients with work-related injuries and illnesses.

 It's for primary care providers who want to: